DiogoRibeiro7/bmssp/README.md

 poetry install -E numpy-backend
 ```

-The DOI above is a placeholder.
-After your first release, run `python tools/update_citation.py <doi>` to update this citation and CITATION.cff.

 ---

 ## Quick start (Python)

 ```python
 >>> from ssspx import Graph, SSSPSolver, SolverConfig
 >>> G = Graph.from_edges(4, [(0, 1, 1.0), (1, 2, 2.0), (0, 2, 4.0), (2, 3, 1.0)])